 Norfolk’s Royal Coast

 Sandringham has been the Royal Family’s private Norfolk estate for more than 150 years, when it was bought by Queen Victoria for her son Albert, later Edward VII.
-The family spend each Christmas and New Year at Sandringham House, but otherwise it’s open to the public.
+The family have traditionally spent each Christmas and New Year at Sandringham House, but otherwise it’s open to the public.
 Nearby King’s Lynn has the highest number of graded buildings in the country.

 The coast here includes The Wash, home to amazing birdlife, particularly when tens of thousands of migrating geese and waders over-Winter here, huge sandy beaches, tidal creeks and salt marshes which give us wonderful oysters and mussels.
 Inland there are stately homes like Houghton and Holkham, the birthplace of Nelson at Burnham Thorpe, ‘Chelsea-on-Sea’ Burnham Market, and many chocolate box villages and market towns with characterful pubs and boutique shopping.